johniwasz/whetstone.chatgpt/README.md

 # Whetstone.ChatGPT

-A simple light-weight library that wraps the GPT-3 API with support for dependency injection.
+A simple light-weight library that wraps the Open AI API with support for dependency injection.

 Supported features include: